AltriaSuki/Nova-Lang/docs/features.md

 // Rule 1: Each reference parameter gets its own lifetime func first_word(s: &str) -> &str  // Compiler infers: func first_word<'a>(s: &'a str) -> &'a str

-// Rule 2: If there's exactly one input lifetime, it's assigned to all output lifetimes func get_ref(s: &String) -> &str  // Output lifetime matches input
+// Rule 2: If there is exactly one input lifetime, it is assigned to all output lifetimes func get_ref(s: &String) -> &str  // Output lifetime matches input

 // Rule 3: If one of the parameters is &self or &mut self, its lifetime is assigned to output